-But since there is no standard or legal definition for the “vegan” label in cosmetics, Caudalie can claim that most of their products are “vegan” and do not contain any animal-derived ingredients (with the exception of 5 of their products that contain honey).
+Since there is no standard or legal definition for the “vegan” label for cosmetics, Caudalie can claim that most of their products are “vegan” and do not contain any animal-derived ingredients.
 This is misleading because Caudalie is not even cruelty-free as they do test on animals when required by law and therefore, they shouldn’t be classifying their products as being vegan.

-This is another real-life example of a brand claiming their products are “vegan” but not cruelty-free, but we wouldn’t consider Caudalie to be vegan or cruelty-free.
+This is another example of a brand claiming their products are “vegan” when they’re not actually cruelty-free.

 There is a difference between cosmetics labeled as “cruelty-free” and “vegan” which you can find more information and a thorough explanation about the difference in this post.